unmonoqueteclea/calendar-telegram/README.md

         pass

 ```
-If we want to do something when the user clicks on one day, we will write the following code.
+If we want to do something when the user clicks on one day, we should write the following code.
 The **date** variable will contain the date choosen by the user.
 ```python
 @bot.callback_query_handler(func=lambda call: call.data[0:13] == 'calendar-day-')
 def get_day(call):